 MPprogramming.com

 90 min session on Logic Paradigm for C++ : Open to public!
 Bring Your own OBjects (BYOB) and logic will be provided in this 90 minute talk on general purpose declarative programming with the Logic paradigm (LP).
 In this code centric presentation, Roshan Naik takes you through the basics of LP, LP with Castor and Multiparadigm programming.
 See session details.

-Understand the fundamentals behind LP, how to represent them in C++ and how LP blends with the other paradigms in C++.
+Understand the concepts behind LP, how to represent them in C++ and how LP blends with the other paradigms in C++.

+MPprogramming.com